Interdisciplinary Research in Co

 CIRCLE's members are researchers and creative practitioners at the University of Edinburgh and elsewhere.
 They work across the creative arts, architecture, the humanities, the physical and social sciences.
 Their research focuses on developing creative collaborative environments, employing methods across disciplines.
 Their aim is to develop effective and affecting interactive environments, within a critical framework, seeking the insights that interdisciplinary inquiry might allow.

-As part of Transmediale 2015, Penny Travlou and Sophia Lycouris coordinate a discussion on feminist approaches to technology and a hands-on workshop on notions of the feminist server in collaboration with cyberfeminist collectives Genderchangers and Constant Association for Art and Media to further explore the process of "commoning the networks".
+As part of Transmediale 2015, Penny Travlou and Sophia Lycouris coordinate a discussion/workshop on feminist approaches to technology in collaboration with cyber-feminist collectives Genderchangers and Constant Association for Art and Media.

 Glitch'd: Purposeful Mistakes: a day of events around the theme of the glitch, involving CIRCLE members Richard Ashrowan, Simon Biggs and Sue Hawksley, Bev Hood, Rocio von Jungenfeld, Hadi Mehrpouya and Robert Powell, as part of the 2013 Edinburgh International Festival